Juddy2403/Astyanax/README.md

 - Original NES game can be played [here](https://www.retrogames.cz/play_1491-NES.php)

 ---

+## Conclusion
+This project was a lot of fun to work on and figure out over the course of the semester.
+Looking back on it 3 years later, having acquired more knowledge and experience on the matter of making games, there are definitely a lot of things to improve on.
+It's not the best code I wrote, but it served it's purpose in my learning journey.
+That being said, I will not be working any more than I already have on this project.

 Thank you for checking out my project!
 Feel free to explore the code, play the game, and provide feedback.
 This was a great learning experience, and I hope to continue improving my skills in game development and programming.
 Enjoy! 🎮